Azure/azure-sdk-for-java/sdk/communication/azure-communication-callingserver/README.md

 ## Examples

-### Create CallClient
+### Authenticate the client

-Once you initialized a `CallClient` class, you can do the following server calling operations:
+You can provide the connection string using the connectionString() function of `CallingServerClientBuilder`.
+Once you initialized a `CallingServerClient` class, you can do the different server calling operations.
 <!-- embedme src/samples/java/com/azure/communication/callingserver/ReadmeSamples.java#L28-L34 -->
 ```java
 // Your connectionString retrieved from your Azure Communication Service